 This Constitution respects the traditional rules of the ancient legal code (vinaya) of two thousand six hundred years ago, at the same time that the Maitriyana Buddhist Community reaffirms the advice of Siddharta Gautama that certain minor rules should be changed, replaced or eliminated according to the passage of time and circumstances.
 This need for reform is evident in the light of the international human rights treaties to which this Constitution subscribes.
 It shall adhere to the respective laws of the host countries of the commune (sangha) except in cases in which they are contrary to the ethics and dignity of life.

-While the political system of the Maitriyana Buddhist Community maintains a democratic republican style, in turn, the economic system develops a libertarian communist style, so that all funds collected by the University and School are also destined for the maintenance of the other powers which are the Temple, the Confederation and the Tribunal.
+While the political system of the Maitriyana Buddhist Community maintains a democratic republican style, in turn, the economic system develops a libertarian communist style, so that all funds collected by the School are also destined for the maintenance of the other powers which are the Confederation and the Tribunal.
 The executive branch is responsible for such administration or budget redistribution.
 This means that the economic income is redistributed equitably to all the powers of self-government of the commune (sangha), which should never behave for profit.
 Therefore, all income from cultural activities and donations shall be used toward wise and compassionate purposes that keep the Purpose (Dharma) and sacred destiny of the Buddhist Nation alive, providing educational opportunities for Buddhist Peoples and Spiritual Communities in order to be developed.
-This also involves providing physical and mental health services available at the International Temple World Association of Buddhism.
+This also involves providing physical and mental health services.

 The right of every human being to access free advanced education shall be respected, both in childhood and in adulthood.
 These scholarships shall be accompanied by effort, purity and commitment on the part of the student or apprentice, who will receive spiritual, scientific and artistic knowledge.
 It shall be taught in the two main languages of the world, which are English and Spanish.